ARFF Stations: Designing to Serve Those Who Serve Us

 When we think of airports, we typically think of terminals, runways, long lines at security, and destinations.
 It is less often we think of the first responders stationed there.
 While safety and security at the airport are top concerns in airport design for passengers and staff, the conversation is primarily occupied by scanning baggage for weapons and not on the facilities to house the first responders.
 It is important to understand the unique needs of firefighters stationed at an Aircraft Rescue and Fire Fighting (ARFF) facility to shape a healthy and collaborative building program.
 One which more holistically considers the safety and security needs of the airport and supports the firefighters' critical work—saving lives and protecting the global hubs they serve.

-A Beacon of Safety and Security
+A Beacon of Safety & Security

 Dedicated to the airport's protection and safety, ARFF firefighters require functional architecture both efficient and tailored to their work and designed to support their wellbeing.
-Tapping into the lessons from various building typologies, Corgan's Aviation practice has balanced the complexities of these spaces, including heightened security measures, precise protocols, and sensitive equipment while preserving it's human-centric design, keeping firefighters at the center.
+Tapping into the lessons from various building typologies, Corgan's Aviation practice has balanced the complexities of these spaces, including heightened security measures, precise protocols, and sensitive equipment while preserving its human-centric design, keeping firefighters at the center.

 ARFF facilities, when designed well, are machines and tools that holistically serve the needs of their users.
 In the same way a data center must dialogue with mechanical and telecom engineers, the ARFF facility must optimally coordinate with the technologies and potential scenarios of the airfield.
 Airport Emergency Response Buildings must accommodate specialized communication needs, security protocols, ground and air traffic control and be able to respond to any emergency or threat.
 The building's program of telecommunication rooms, dispatch center, offices, workout spaces and suspect holding specifically caters to the emergency responder and what they require to be successful.
 Corgan's design and program of an ARFF station not only takes into account the firefighter's service to the airport but focuses on how the facilities serve them.
-The planning of ARFF stations must consider several factors ranging from private retreat, communal living spaces, safe storage of hazardous materials to ventilation, and access control.
+The planning of ARFF stations must consider several factors ranging from private retreats, communal living spaces, safe storage of hazardous materials to ventilation, and access control.

 The priorities for this building type are response time, security, functionality, and wellness.
 However, the buildings are more than functional beacons of safety and security; they are also home to the firefighters who live and train there.